 Three questions for your current receive flow:

 If any of those answers is wrong, the Metrc receive loop is open.
-The work you do in those gaps is the work the right software eliminates.
+The work you do in those gaps is the work the right software should move into the controlled receive workflow.

 Related